fw4spl-org/fw4spl-doc/SAD/SDM-SAD-SigSlot.rst

 Here 2 points need to be highlighted :

 -  A signal cannot return a value.
-In consequence of that fact their return type is declared to void.
+Consequently their return type is void.
-   Thus, the return value of a slot, triggered by a signal, cannot retrieved neither.
+   Thus, the return value of a slot, triggered by a signal, equally cannot be retrieved.

--  To trigger successfully a slot by a signal, the minimum requirements as number of arguments or fitting argument types has to be given by the signal.
+-  To successfully trigger a slot using a signal, the minimum requirement as to the number of arguments or fitting argument types has to be given by the signal.
 In the last example the slot slot2 only requires one argument of type int, but the signal is emitting two arguments of type int.
-   Hence the signal signature fulfilles the slot's argument number and argument type, the signal can successfully trigger the slot slot2.
-The slot slot2 is taking the first emitted argument which fits its parameter (here 21, the second argument is ignored).
+   Because the signal signature fulfills the slot's argument number and argument type, the signal can successfully trigger the slot slot2.
+The slot slot2 takes the first emitted argument which fits its parameter (here 21, the second argument is ignored).

 Disconnection
 ~~~~~~~~~~~~~

-The method disconnect is called between one signal and one slot, to stops their existing connection.
+The disconnect method is called between one signal and one slot, to stop their existing connection.
-A disconnecting assumes a signal slot connection.
-Once a signal slot connection is disconnected, the slot
+A disconnection assumes a signal slot connection.
+Once a signal slot connection is disconnected, it
 cannot be triggered by this signal.
-Connection as well as disconnection of a signal slot connection can be
+Both connection and disconnection of a signal slot connection can be
 done at any time.

 .. code:: c++